mkuo005/LET-LP-Scheduler/README.md

 # LET-LP-Scheduler
-Logical Execution Time Linear Programming Scheduler is an [external plugin](https://github.com/uniba-swt/LetSynchronise/blob/master/sources/plugins/ls.plugin.goal.ilp.js) for the [LetSynchronise](https://github.com/uniba-swt/LetSynchronise) framework that computes an optimal schedule for overall system end-to-end response times.
+Logical Execution Time Linear Programming Scheduler is an [external plugin](https://github.com/uniba-swt/LetSynchronise/blob/master/sources/plugins/ls.plugin.goal.ilp.js) for the [LetSynchronise](https://github.com/uniba-swt/LetSynchronise) framework that minimises the delays of task dependencies.

+Limitations:
+* The task schedule is analysed over a scheduling window, starting at 0 ns and ending at the makespan, rounded up to the next hyper-period.
+End-to-end constraints where none of their instances appears within the scheduling window are not optimised.
+* Can only indirectly minimise the overall end-to-end response times of all event chains.

 ## Dependencies
 * Python 3